WXTG (AM): WVEC and WWDE

 The station signed on as WVEC in 1948.
-It broadcast at 1050 kilocycles and was owned by the Peninsula Broadcasting Company.
+It broadcast at 1050 kHz and was owned by the Peninsula Broadcasting Company.
 WVEC was a daytimer, transmitting with 250 watts and required to go off the air at night.
 In 1953, the station launched a television station, WVEC-TV.

 The station moved to full time broadcasting by switching to 1490 kHz.
 The station was later sold and changed its call sign to WWDE, paired with WWDE-FM.
-Several format changes followed over the years, from Big Band music to Oldies.
+Several format changes followed over the years, from big band music to oldies.
 In the 1990s, the station played the "Music of Your Life" adult standards format and adopted WBYM call letters.

 WBYM

 In the late 1990s, the station was purchased by Hampton Radio II, Inc., co-owned with the "Anna's Pizza" restaurant chain.
-It changed to classic country as "Classic Hit Country 1490 The Goldmine."
+It changed to classic country as "Classic Hit Country 1490 The Goldmine".
 The station was the only one in the region to continue online streaming when all others stopped because of royalty disputes with copyrighted music.

 On several occasions, the classic country format saw the station make the top 20 in the Arbitron ratings for Hampton Roads.
 Listeners in foreign countries could hear the station via streaming.